DerKodex/ComfyDock-Docker/README.md

 **Note:** I am not a security expert and am open to Issues and PRs that can help to harden the Images included in this repo.

 ## Updates
 (06/07/2025): Removed CUDA 11.8 support for new images (Comfy versions v0.3.40+) due to incompatibilities with xformers and pytorch.
 Added full CUDA 12.8 support.
+Fixed updating ComfyUI via manager inside containers.

+(04/03/2025): Increased security of docker images by switching from 'root' user inside containers to 'comfy' user.
+Modified permissions of /app directory to enable full read/write for all users.
+Available for images v0.3.29+.

 ## Testing